Skip to main content

 Days 5-6: Hybrid Feeding

 Start feeding one meal per day from the automatic feeder while keeping other meals manual.
-Set the automatic meal for when your pet is typically hungriest — they'll be more motivated to eat from the new source.

 Days 7-10: Full Transition